CloudBoltSoftware/cloudbolt-forge/actions/cloudbolt_plugins/configure_nodes_for_rke/README.md

 Create a Blueprint with this plugin as the step _after_ one or more servers have been provisioned.

-After the blueprint order completes you can grab the Kubernetes cluster information and create a CloudBolt Container Orchestrator.
+After the Blueprint order completes, you can grab the Kubernetes cluster information and create a CloudBolt Container Orchestrator.

 ## Pre-requisites